mohsinalimat/presentation_2017-04-03_AlamofireRealm/README.md

 makes it super easy to switch out the implementations used by the app.
 Stay tuned.

-# Step 3 - Define the domain logic
+# Step 2 - Define the domain logic

-Since we have a static API with no authorization or authentication, we don't have to start with setting this up.
-Instead, we can describe how to fetch movies.

-Add a `Services` sub folder to `Domain` and add this file:
+Now, let's describe how the app should fetch movies from our API.
+Add a `Services` sub folder to `Domain` then add this file:

 ```
 // MovieService.swift